Published on August 9th, 2012 | by Mark Erickson

 There are other eye conditions that cause loss of vision due to abnormal growth of blood vessels in the back of the eye.
-These can occur, even in young patients, and include conditions such as high myopia (nearsightedness), histoplasmosis, angioid streaks, and eye injury.
+These eye diseases can even occur in young patients.
+They include conditions such as high myopia (nearsightedness), histoplasmosis, angioid streaks, and eye injury.
 Without treatment of this leaking, vision loss can be quick and severe.

 What is Avastin, and off-label use?